 In order to take advantage of having a credit card without falling into the potential pitfalls these cards bring, it is important to use your credit card wisely.
 It is also important to look for credit cards that offer low interest rates.

-Although a low interest rate will not prevent you from spending too much money, having a low interest rate can keep your debt at a manageable level if you carry a balance from one month to another.
+Although a low interest rate will not necessarily prevent you from spending too much money, having a low interest rate can keep your debt at a manageable level if you carry a balance from one month to another.
 In fact, there are even ways you can use a low-interest credit card to help you get out of debt altogether.

 What are low-interest credit cards?